 3. Statements (PDF)

 Applicants for the Master Programme in Fine Art must write a short explanation about their decision to apply for this specific programme and how the focus of the programme ties in with their aims towards a future professional role as a contemporary artist.

-The Letter of Motivation can be viewed as a short introduction to the Project Proposal.
+The Letter of Motivation can be viewed as a short introduction to the artist statement.

 The Letter of Motivation should be written in English.
 Maximum length one page.

-The Project Proposal should indicate a focus of study and research, rather than an end result or outcome.
-The Proposal must, in its initial stage, include space for research, growth and learning.
+The focal point should highlight plans for future study and research, rather than end results or outcomes allowing space for research, growth and learning.

 4. Curriculum Vitae (PDF)

 Applicants must submit a CV of relevant education and professional experience, language proficiency and general information about the applicant.
 The CV should be written in English.